awslabs/multi-az-workshop/content/lab-3/index.en.md

 ![service-server-side-single-az-high-latency](/static/service-server-side-single-az-high-latency.png)

 Now that we've pinpointed the impacted operation, let's check its dashboard to confirm the impact matches what we observed at the service level.
 Scroll back to the top of the service dashboard and open the `Ride` operation dashboard from the link there.
 The alarms here confirm what we saw on the service level dashboard.
-There's impact occuring, but it's scope is limited to a single AZ.
+There's impact occuring, but its scope is limited to a single AZ.

 ![ride-operation-alarms](/static/ride-operation-alarms.png)

 Scroll down the dashboard and review the server-side metrics.
 You should be able to confirm how the additional latency is impacting the `Ride` operation.
-Next, let's scroll down to the canary metrics to see how this failure is impacting the customer experience for the `Ride` operation.
+Next, let's scroll down to the canary metrics to see how this failure is impacting the customer experience.

 ![ride-operation-canary-high-latency](/static/ride-operation-canary-high-latency.png)

-This perspective reveals that the increased latency in `use2-az1` is also impacting the p99 latency all clients experience when accessing the service in `us-east-2` through the regional ALB endpoint.
-In fact, the canary alarms show that there's latency impact from testing both the zonal endpoint for `use2-az1` and the regional endpoint.
+The canary perspective tells us 2 things.
+First, we can see that the impact is still affecting all customers that access the application through the ALB's regional DNS record.
+This is to be expected, 33% of the requests using the *`Round robin`* load balancing algorithm are going to land on the ALB node in the impacted AZ.
+Second, we can see that only the per-zone canary tests are only seeing impact in the AZ where we have injected the failure.
+This means that our AZI implementation was successful in preventing failure from cascading from one AZ to the others.
+Our alarms validate these observations.

 ![ride-operation-canary-high-latency-alarms](/static/ride-operation-canary-high-latency-alarms.png)

-This is to be expected.
-When accessing the service through the regional load balancer endpoint, requests are routed to each AZ the load balancer is deployed in, so with cross-zone load balancing disabled, 33% of those requests get sent to the impaired AZ.
-But our AZI implementation is preventing the faults from cascading into the other two AZs, which is what we wanted to achieve.
-We'll come back to these metrics after we mitigate the problem.

-### Review composite alarm definition
+#### Review composite alarm definition
 Next, review the structure of the composite alarm that indicates we have isolated AZ impact.
 Go to the top of the dashboard and click on the alarm widget for the zonal isolated impact alarm and right click *`View details page`* to open it in a new tab.

 ![alarm-details](/static/alarm-details.png)

 We can see that both the server-side and canary alarms are in the `ALARM` state, confirming that both perspectives see the impact of the failure.
-If you recall, one of the requirements for the server-side alarm to identify single AZ impact was to ensure more than one server was being impacted.
+One of the requirements for the server-side alarm to identify single AZ impact was to ensure more than one server was being impacted.
 Said another way, we want to ensure that the failure impact is seen broadly in that AZ.
 Otherwise, replacing a single bad instance is a more efficient mitigation strategy.
 The next section will explore that specific requirement.

-### Look at Contributor Insights Data
+#### Look at Contributor Insights Data

 Click the link for the *`<az>-ride-isolated-impact-alarm-server`* child alarm.
 In this composite alarm page, click the link for the *`<az>-ride-multiple-instances-high-latency-server`* child alarm.
 On this page, look at the *Math expression* in the alarm *Details* pane.